rocky-linux/documentation/docs/guides/desktop/xfce_installation.md

     ## 8.6: Enabling Repositories

-    We need the unofficial repository for XFCE in the EPEL, to run on Rocky 8.x versions.
+    We need the unofficial repository for XFCE in the EPEL repository, to run on Rocky 8.x versions.

     Enable this repository by entering:

     ```
-    dnf install epel-release`
+    dnf install epel-release
     ```

-    And answer 'Y' to install the EPEL.
+    And answer 'Y' to install it.

     You also need the Powertools and lightdm repositories.
 Go ahead and enable those now: